-- Visit the landmine museum – the museum is near the Bantaey Sri temple, so I asked my driver to drop by on our way back to the town, which I’m glad I did because this museum is a favourite of mine.
-It tells a story of the 4 to 6 million landmines in Cambodia and how it impacts the country’s painful past.
-Reading the harrowing stories is a somewhat depressing experience, but it’s one of those experiences that I will never forget in my life.
+- Visit the landmine museum – the museum is near the Bantaey Sri temple, so I asked my driver to drop by on our way back to the town, which I'm glad I did because this museum is a favourite of mine.
+It tells the story of the 4 to 6 million landmines in Cambodia and how it impacts the country's painful past.
+Reading the harrowing stories is a somewhat depressing experience, but it's one of those experiences that I will never forget in my life.

 - Hangout at the pub street – Pub Street is like Siem Reap's version of the Khao San Road in Bangkok.
 It's lined with several bars and restaurants, and a great place to experience the nightlife scene of Siem Reap while meeting fellow travellers and enjoying a bottle of beer.

 - Witness a cultural show – I happen to watch the Apsara Show hosted by my hotel, which comes with a local buffet dinner.
-It’s a cultural dance show that showcases Cambodia’s culture, tradition, and history.
-If you want to experience a bit of the Cambodian culture, then I would highly recommend watching the show.
+It's a cultural dance show that showcases Cambodia's culture, tradition, and history.
+If you want to experience a bit of Cambodian culture, then I would highly recommend watching the show.

 Angkor Wat is a truly remarkable place to visit and something that you should see at least once in your life.
 Whether you're visiting alone or with a group of friends, I do hope this guide can help you in preparing for your trip.